aagricola/18-IM/week-10_Analog-Arduino/README.md

 - Finish Assignments
 - If you have not already, submit CPJ link on canvas
 - Be ready to tell me what you are thinking about for your final project next week
-- Sign up for studio visit or one-on-one meeting in the classroom [Here is the link to sign up](https://docs.google.com/spreadsheets/d/1KeVIo481UTgfeNius0EuRNPB6uGh0IQJC4guDjfdMg4/edit?usp=sharing)
 - Reading - "Thinking of Yourself as a Machine" by Sherry Turkle

 ## Resources